IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/one_way_binding.md

 <input type="text" disabled="{{ isDisabled }}">
 ```
 The expected result is that the `input` should be enabled, but it's disabled.
 This is because the `interpolation` returns a string, but the input's disabled property is of boolean type and it requires a boolean value.
 In order for this to work correctly, Angular provides `property binding`.
-It's syntax is a bit different.
+Its syntax is a bit different.

 ### Property Binding